What is an indirect submitter?

 How to become an indirect submitter

-Obtain an indirect submitter application form from your sponsoring bank.
+Obtain an indirect submitter application form from your sponsoring payment service provider.